What is Industry 4.0

 Typically, component manufacturers provide a neutral CAD file for engineers to spec into their designs.
 That worked great in the past when engineers needed less metadata embedded in the CAD model.

 Today’s engineers need component digital twins.
 To meet crucial Industry 4.0 requirements, component manufacturers must provide CAD models in a native CAD format.
-By offering native CAD formats to engineers, the manufacturer’s CAD files match any CAD software their customers use, preserving vital metadata.
+By offering native CAD formats to engineers, the manufacturer’s CAD files match any CAD software their customers use, preserving vital metadata and design intent.

 You can learn about the differences between Native CAD formats and neutral CAD formats in this eBook.